-Kate acts as counsel to seriously injured victims of medical negligence across the Maritimes.
-She has jury trial experience before the Nova Scotia Supreme Court and has successfully represented clients before the Nova Scotia Court of Appeal.
+She has also acted as counsel to seriously injured victims of medical negligence across the Maritimes, having birth trauma jury trial experience before the Nova Scotia Supreme Court.

-Born and raised in Halifax, Kate obtained her law degree from the Schulich School of Law at Dalhousie University in 2015.
-While in law school, Kate was on the Dean’s List and received a Schulich Scholarship for academic merit and community involvement (2012), a Schulich Internship Grant (2013), and was selected to participate in the student clerkship program at the Nova Scotia Court of Appeal (2014).
-She was a research assistant for various law professors at Dalhousie and volunteered as a Peer Mentor and Tutor.
-Kate completed her articles clerking for the Honourable Mr. Justice Michael Manson of the Federal Court of Canada.
+Born and raised in Halifax, Kate obtained her law degree from the Schulich School of Law at Dalhousie University (2015).
+She was on the Dean’s List and received a Schulich Scholarship for academic merit and community involvement (2012), a Schulich Internship Grant (2013), and was a student clerk at the Nova Scotia Court of Appeal (2014).
+She researched for various professors at Dalhousie and has volunteered as a Peer Mentor and Tutor.
+She has also volunteered with refugee and ESL organizations, providing legal work, Spanish translation services and language lessons to new Canadians.
+Kate started her legal career clerking for the Honourable Justice Michael Manson of the Federal Court of Canada.

 - Nova Scotia, 2016